Bitcoin mining uses more energy than mining for real gold

 Mining for precious metals is hard work, involving massive machines, huge smelters and harsh chemicals to extract resources like gold and copper.

-Consuming more energy than Denmark
+Crypto mining more energy than Denmark

 "Bitcoin mining consumed three times as much energy per dollar generated than gold mining."